-13.12.1 The CLA Executive Director will be advanced, and be accountable for, a petty cash fund of \$100.00.
+13.12.1 LC Executive Director will be advanced, and be accountable for, a petty cash fund of \$100.00.
 This fund is to be used for the payment in cash of purchases of small value.
 Cash and proper receipts for disbursements made must equal the total funds at all times.
-Periodic reimbursements will be made to the CLA Executive Director upon presentation of receipts for amounts paid.
+Periodic reimbursements will be made to LC Executive Director upon presentation of receipts for amounts paid.